0x80/isolate-package/README.md

 ### Node 16 vs Node 18

-It seems that when deploying to Node 16 Firebase the `npm ci` command fails with a message like:
+It seems that when deploying to the Firebase node16 runtime the `npm ci` can fail with a message like:

 > `npm ci` can only install packages when your package.json and
 > package-lock.json or npm-shrinkwrap.json are in sync.
 Please update your lock